stooged/PI-Pwn/README.md

 ## Rest Mode

-You can enable rest mode support in the options which will cause pi-pwn to check if goldhen is active before running pppwn.<br>
+You can the option to detect if goldhen is running in the options which will cause pi-pwn to check if goldhen is active before running pppwn, this is useful for rest mode<br>
 If you have the pi powered from the console usb port you must disable "Supply Power to USB Ports" in the rest mode settings of the console.<br>
 The console must also use the PPPoe user and pass set for the "console internet connection" of pi-pwn or the defaults if you never changed them which are ppp for both user and password.<br>